 - Fast storage and memory featuring 512GB PCIe M.2 SSD and 8GB LPDDR3 RAM

-- Extensive connectivity with HDMI, USB type C, Wi-Fi 5 (802.11AC) and Micro SD card reader (USB transfer speed may vary.
-Learn more at Asus website)
+- Extensive connectivity with HDMI, USB Type C, Wi-Fi 5 (802.11ac) and Micro SD card reader

-- Sleek and lightweight 2.5 pounds aluminum body for comfortable portability
+- Sleek and lightweight 2.5 lbs aluminum body for comfortable portability

 3. Lenovo Yoga 730